 Your healthcare provider will ask about your health history and your symptoms.
-He or she will ask about your recent travel.
+They will ask about your recent travel.
 You may also have a stool culture or other tests.
 A stool culture is done by taking a small sample of stool.
 It is then sent to a lab to check for bacteria, viruses, and parasites.
 If your symptoms last longer than 10 to 14 days, you may have other tests.

 How is traveler's diarrhea treated?

 Traveler's diarrhea often goes away in a few days.
 Often the only treatment is replacing fluids.
 You may be told to drink lots of fluids.
 These can include clear broth, flat soda, or juice.
 You may be given antibiotics or other medicines if your symptoms don’t get better.
 Combination treatment with an antibiotic and an antidiarrheal medicine may help you get better more quickly.
 Your healthcare provider may give these to you before you travel so you can take them at the first signs of traveler's diarrhea.